vflame6/vflame6.github.io/_tabs/about me.md

 ## whoami

 Hi!
 I'm vflame6.
-I am a cybersecurity student and a penetration tester 👨‍💻.
-I'm interested in Penetration Testing and Red Teaming exercises.
-I do these projects starting with communication, preparing the assessment and ending with my report and results presentation.
+I work as a penetration tester and I'm interested in Penetration Testing and Red Teaming exercises.

+I provide various services in penetration testing: external network, internal network, web/mobile applications, social engineering and complex red teaming.
+I do these projects from zero to hero, starting with preparing the assessment, performing the actual testing and ending with my report and results presentation.

 Sometimes I write to my blog (EN) [https://vflame6.github.io/](https://vflame6.github.io/) and telegram channel (RU) [https://t.me/vflame6](https://t.me/vflame6).